Office Hours with Patricia Miranda

 We are artists not writers.

 The core of a great statement is already present in most artists' existing texts.
 Together we find that core, and build and hone the statement into a tight, clear, concise document, essential for helping people see and understand your work.
-Artist statements are concrete descriptive documents about the work.

 The argument that text is not good for the work is an argument against bad statements.
 A good artist statement deepens and articulates for the artist as well as the viewer.
 It doesn't explain, justify, or make claims for meaning.
 A bad statement can damage the work.
 A good statement supports it.